j-schertzer/Fiblets/Readme.md

 ## Windows
-A stand alone version of the code, compiled for x64 and tested on windows 10 can be directly executed in the subfolder .../standalone/bin/FiberVisualizer.exe
+A stand alone version of the code, compiled for x64 and tested on windows 10 can be directly executed in the subfolder .../StandaloneBinary/FiberVisualizer.exe

-Tested with Visual Studio 2015 on windows10.
+Tested with Visual Studio 2015 and 2019 on windows10.

 With CmakeGui, fill the path of the root CMakeLists.txt (PATHPROJECT) of the project<br>
 Fill the build path with : PATHPROJECT/build <br>